abhiforgithonly/webresearchproject/README.md

 This folder contains test artifacts that demonstrate the application's functionality.

-- `test_agentlog.txt` — Logs the agent’s decisions and steps during a real test run.
+- `agent_log.log` — Logs the agent’s decisions and steps during a real test run.
 - `test_research_report.txt` — Actual research result exported from a live query using the app.

 These files serve as evidence of the agent handling real queries and exporting results successfully.